-Visit the Andy Devine Room – Kingman’s native son has a special place at the Mohave Museum!
-Although born in Flagstaff, he moved to Kingman in his 1st year.
-You’ll see the street named for him when you get to town.
-He was once a semi-pro football player.
-His first show biz gig was on the Jack Benny Show.
+- Visit the Andy Devine Room – Kingman’s native son has a special place at the Mohave Museum!
+Born in Flagstaff, he moved to Kingman in his 1st year.
+You’ll see his street name-sake in town.
+Once a semi-pro football player, his first show-biz gig was the Jack Benny Show.
 Many baby boomers knew him from his series “Andy’s Gang” with his famous line: Plunk your magic twanger Froggie!
-Well known as Cookie, the sidekick of Roy Rogers in 10 movies.
+Known as Cookie, Roy Roger’s sidekick in 10 movies.
 Another famed role was Jingles P. Jones, Wild Bill Hickok’s pal.
-He played a sidekick in about 400 movies, Westerns in particular.
-While there, check the other exhibits, like the outdoor display of ranching & mining machinery & a 1923 railroad caboose.
-Located at 400 W. Beale St., right in Historic Downtown Kingman.
+Played a sidekick in about 400 movies, Westerns especially.
+While In Town, check more exhibits: ranching & mining machinery, 1923 railroad caboose.
+At 400 W. Beale St., in Historic Downtown Kingman.

-Monolith Garden Trail – Multi use: hikers, horseback, mountain-bikers, runners.
-Loop trails wander amidst 7 miles worth of Mohave Desert vegetation and volcanic rock formations.
-Very little shade - have lots of water.
+- Monolith Garden Trail – Multi use: hikers, horseback, mountain-bikers, runners.
+Loop trails wander amidst seven miles of Mohave Desert vegetation and volcanic rock formations.
+Very little shade, bring lots of water.
 To Trailhead: From I-40, take U.S. Hwy.
 93 exit (W. Beale) West.
 Drive 0.1 mile, after Fort Beale Dr. on the right, take next left: Metwell Drive.
-Then to a right turn on a dirt road, about 50 yards to the trailhead.
+Then a right turn on a dirt road, about 50 yards to the trailhead.

 Things to Do in Arizona in December

-Verde Canyon Railroad – A rare treat!
-Take a ride through this remarkable canyon on a vintage restored train.
-Travel 20 miles for 4 hours, and be astounded at the sights, while you're treated as a privileged guest.
+- Verde Canyon Railroad – A rare treat!
+Ride through this remarkable canyon on a vintage restored train.
+Travel 20 miles, four hours.
+Be astounded at the sights, while treated as a privileged guest.
 Leave at the depot Near Sedona, in Clarkdale.
-Many options are available for your trip.
+Many options available for your trip.
 Including every weekend evening from Dec.
-1 – 23, guests have a bird’s eye view of a Magical Holiday Village, plus a light-show special on the decorated train during a special nighttime run to Santa’s workshop.
+1 – 23, guests have a bird’s eye view of a Magical Holiday Village, plus a light-show special on the decorated train during a nighttime run to Santa’s workshop.
 For more information email them at [email protected] or call (800) 582-7245.

-Winterhaven Festival of Lights – Plan for a Tucson stay!
-A great winter holiday vacation spot!
-While there, this is a wonderfully extraordinary holiday treat.
-Residents of the Winterhaven community, near Country Club & Fort Lowell, decorate their homes and yards for the holidays.
+- Winterhaven Festival of Lights – Plan for a Tucson stay!
+A great winter spot!
+While there, what an extraordinary holiday treat.
+Residents of the Winterhaven community, near Country Club & Fort Lowell, decorate their homes and yards.
 They go all out, voluntarily!
 Most of the neighborhood participates as a gift to the community and city.
 Walk through or take a wagon ride, bus trolley, or a pedal-powered group bike.
 Driving permitted only on one drive-thru night.
-5:30 to 10 pm.
-It's free to enter - but a donation for the Food Bank is asked.
-Usually ongoing from the 2nd week in December until the day after Christmas.
-Keep informed of details on their Facebook Page.
+5:30 to 10pm.
+Free to enter, but a donation for the Food Bank is asked.
+Usually ongoing from 2nd week in December until day after Christmas.